Tips for Working with Cowork

 • March

-Why Do You Need "Tips"?
-Can't You Just Give Direct Commands?
+Why Do You Need "Tips" — Can't You Just Give Direct Commands?

 • Poor configuration may expose sensitive files to AI unnecessarily

-Part 1: Safety — Set Up Before You Start
+Part 1: Safety — Setup Before Starting

 1.1 Create a Dedicated Folder for Cowork